Poland wants EU to pledge at least 1 bln euros to stabilise Belarus | Law-Order

-Poland wants the European Union to offer Belarus financial assistance of at least 1 billion euros, Prime Minster Mateusz Morawiecki said.
+Poland wants the European Union to offer Belarus financial assistance of at least 1 billion euros ($1.18 billion) as part of a "Marshal plan" to rebuild the country, Prime Minster Mateusz Morawiecki said on Thursday.

+Belarus has been gripped in mass protests since Aug.
+9 election, when President Alexander Lukashenko said he won in a landslide.
+Lukashenko refused calls for new election, cracked down hard on protesters and on Monday received a lifeline loan of $1.5 billion from Russia in a gesture of support.

 ALSO READ